-Friends of Children is planning on holding a training for new CASAs beginning at some time in September.
+Friends of Children is planning on holding a training for new CASAs beginning September 17th from 4-7pm on Zoom.
 It is expected that the full training will be for about 30 hours over a period of weeks.
-These trainings will likely be held on a remote basis.

-This training is conducted for all volunteers who have completed the initial CASA screening process to include filling out an application.
+This training is conducted for all volunteers who have completed the initial CASA screening process, including filling out an application.

 The health and safety of children and young people, staff, volunteers and the community as a whole are our top priority.
 Like you, we have been closely following and implementing precautions and guidelines for emergency preparedness and all staff are working remotely until further notice.
 We will be in close communication with our community about any changes.